Special Programs and Resources

 Speaking, Arguing, and Writing

 The Speaking, Arguing, and Writing Program (SAW) strives to empower students to be leaders who can think critically and creatively as well as to speak and write persuasively and effectively.
-SAW peer mentors partner with faculty in designated courses.
+SAW peer mentors partner with faculty in designated courses and are assigned to every first year seminar to provide academic support and mentoring as first years transition to the academic experience at Mount Holyoke.
 SAW peer mentors also staff the SAW Center where they are available to students from across the disciplines for individual sessions.
 The SAW program offers campus-wide workshops; collaborates with other college offices to support writing, speaking, and leadership-related activities; offers a library of print resources and materials for students and faculty; and provides pedagogy resources for faculty.

 In cooperation with the Department of English and embedded within SAW, the English Speakers of Other Languages program offers courses to support students who are multilingual or whose native language is not English, as well as individual or group-level support opportunities, and consultation for faculty.
 The SAW and ESOL program administrative offices are in the Weissman Center for Leadership in Dwight Hall.
 The SAW Center is also located in Dwight Hall.
 For more information, call 413-538-3428 or visit the SAW website.
 To schedule an appointment at the SAW Center, visit www.mtholyoke.mywconline.com.